The Powerful Meaning of Matthew 7:7 (ask and it shall be given unto you)

 Knock And The Door Will Be Opened To You

-When we ask, seek, and knock we can be assured that God hears our prayers and is working in ways we cannot see.
+When we ask, seek, and knock, we can be assured that God hears our prayers and is working in ways we cannot see.
 He will do what is best for his children.
 Prayer often produces in us a perspective that allows us to receive God’s blessing.
 In essence, prayer changes our hearts more than it changes God’s.

-How The Meaning Of Matthew 7:7 Applies To Your Life
+How Matthew 7:7 Applies To Your Life

 I love how Mark Moore sums it up in his book The Chronological Life Of Christ, “Our prayer lives are a better barometer of our belief in this text than is our confession.
 Do you believe that God is a good Father?
 Then you will pray.
 Certainly no human father would trick his children by giving them a rock that looked like a roll.
 Nor would he give them a snake or an eel that looked like a long skinny fish.
 God is comparable to a perfectly loving Father, a concept generally foreign to Jewish prayers.
 Isaiah 49:15 also compares God to a caring mother: ‘Can a mother forget the baby at her breast and have no compassion on the child she has borne?
 Though she may forget, I will not forget you!’”